j-miskill/j-miskill/README.md

 🔑 Recently admitted to the UVA master's of computer science program

-🔑 Looking for software engineering internship roles.
+🔑 Looking for software engineering internship roles either in the Hampton Roads area, Charleston South Carolina area, or remote!

 ### My Interests